Fossil passages in Davorjevo brezno

 The largest and most spacious passage, which is actually just the upper part of a meander of great dimensions, was left for last.
 We ascended about 30 meters through the muddy passage and were enthusiastic about the power of the former stream.
 Judging by the facets and huge passages, a huge river used to flow through these parts.

 After the short ropes, we moved under the ceiling of the huge meander at a snail’s pace, as there is quite a lot of waiting with this kind of procession.
 When the caver in front of you is trying to climb over the pitch, on which he is roped in, you have to leave his rope alone.
-With any unwanted movement, his concentration may drop, his foot might slide and the holds disappers.
+With any unwanted movement, his concentration may drop, his foot might slide and the holds disappear.
 Not really pleasant.

-After a few turns, a new surprise awaited us, maybe even bigger than our enthusiasm about the spacious passage.
+After a few turns, a new surprise awaited us, maybe even bigger than our enthusiasm for the spacious passage.
 High above the ceiling, large limestone formations were blossoming, which, given the right lighting, shined in all their orange beauty.
 Sadly, I don’t know which materials make them so special, but they are certainly a rare case in our caves in this quantity.